wp-plugins/vertical-scroll-recent-post/readme.txt

 *  [More Information](http://www.gopiplus.com/work/2010/07/18/vertical-scroll-recent-post/)
 *  [User Comments](http://www.gopiplus.com/work/2010/07/18/vertical-scroll-recent-post/)

 Vertical scroll recent post plugin scroll the recent post title in the widget, the post scroll from bottom to top vertically.
 This is the best and fashionable way to show all the latest post to user.
-No coding language required to setup this plugin.
+No coding language knowledge required to setup this plugin.
 Activate the plugin and drag and drop the widget into the sidebar.
-We have optional option to choose the particular category to scroll.
+We have optional option to choose the particular category and order by option to scroll.

 = Features of this plugin =